The Ray D'Arcy Show (TV series)

 The Ray D'Arcy Show is an Irish chat show presented by Ray D'Arcy.
-It was first broadcast on RTÉ One on 26 September 2015 and airs on Saturday evenings.
+It was first broadcast on RTÉ One on 26 September 2015, airing on Saturday evenings, and was cancelled after the 2019 series.

 Production

 On 7 December 2014 it was announced that D'Arcy was leaving independent commercial radio station Today FM after fourteen years to join state broadcaster RTÉ, with whom he had previously worked.
 Derek Mooney was making way so D'Arcy could present a daily programme on RTÉ Radio 1.
 The production of various "television projects" in RTÉ was also mentioned.
 Speculation immediately turned to what role D'Arcy would have on RTÉ Television, with a quiz show and an Ant and Dec-style evening entertainment being mentioned.
 D'Arcy himself told the RTÉ Guide it wouldn't be something he was interested in: "When I was in my 30s I would have aspired to doing something like that, but, no, absolutely no desire now."
 The possibility of D'Arcy hosting a weekend chat show seemed more likely following Brendan O'Connor's announcement on 14 March 2015 that his Saturday Night Show would be coming to an end after five years.
 D'Arcy later confirmed that he would be taking over O'Connor's prime time Saturday night slot.

 Pre-production of D'Arcy's new Saturday night chat show began in August 2015.
 Figures released under the Freedom of Information Act revealed that RTÉ spent €136,000 on the set.
 This was €24,000 more than was spent on Ryan Tubridy's set when he took over as host of The Late Late Show.
 The new set was the brainchild of award-winning designer Sinead O'Hanlon.